Lamar Patterson: Mumbai Titans (2025)

-Ipswich Force (2025)
+Ipswich Force and Brisbane Bullets (2025–2026)

 In April 2025, Patterson signed with the Ipswich Force for the 2025 NBL1 North season.
 On June 27, he scored 45 points in a 98–86 win over the Mackay Meteors.
 On July 5, he had another 45-point game in a 130–125 overtime win over the Brisbane Capitals.
 He was named NBL1 North Most Valuable Player, NBL1 North All Star First Team, and NBL1 North scoring champion.

-Brisbane Bullets (2025–present)

 On September 10, 2025, Patterson signed with the Brisbane Bullets as a nominated replacement player for the 2025–26 NBL season, returning to the team for a third stint.
 Following the departure of Javon Freeman-Liberty, Patterson joined the playing group early in the season and played his 100th game for the Bullets on October 17 against Melbourne United.
 On November 13, he was elevated to the playing squad again following a season-ending injury to Casey Prather.
+Patterson went on to suffer a hamstring injury on November 20 against the South East Melbourne Phoenix, and later ruled out for the rest of the season on December 7.

+In April 2026, Patterson re-signed with the Force for the 2026 NBL1 North season.
+In June 2026, he played in the same game as his son, 18-year-old Zaiden, who debuted in the NBL1 North for Ipswich.
+He helped the Force reach the NBL1 North grand final series, where they lost 2–0 to the Gold Coast Rollers despite Patterson's game highs of 32 points in game one and 40 points in game two.

+Illawarra Hawks (2026–present)

+On August 18, 2026, Patterson signed with the Illawarra Hawks on a one-year injury replacement deal.